 Another possible scenario, recognizing the high prevalence of CM xenolithic clasts in only the large H chondrite and HED achondrite asteroids, in addition to the regolith of the Moon, suggests that a recent collisional fragmentation event occurred involving a CM object located close to the H chondrite and HED asteroids.
 Rubin and Bottke (2007) provided circumstantial evidence demonstrating that this young CM source may be an ~170-km C-complex asteroid located in the inner asteroid belt which had been disrupted ~160 m.y. ago, and which now comprises the >3000-member Baptistina asteroid family (paradoxically, excluding Baptistina itself).
 Rubin and Bottke (2009) conjecture that this hydrated CM material impacted at low velocity onto small, regolith-rich, H chondrite and HED fragments which had been previously impact disrupted.

-Other xenolithic clasts have been identified within chondrites.
-In the multicomponent chondrite Study Butte, an H36 breccia, an igneous-textured andesitic inclusion was identified, which probably represents a xenolithic clast from a distinct, volcanic parent body (Sokol et al., 2007).
-No radiogenic 26Mg was observed in this clast, which is consistent with crystallization on its parent body later than 4 m.y. after CAI formation, followed by its transportation and late incorporation into the Study Butte regolith.
+Other xenolithic clasts have been identified in chondrites.
+In the multi-component chondrite Study Butte, an H36 breccia, an igneous-textured andesitic inclusion was identified which probably represents a xenolithic clast from a distinct volcanic parent body (Sokol et al., 2007).
+No radiogenic 26Mg (the daughter product of 26Al [see full description]) was observed in this clast, which is consistent with crystallization on its parent body later than 4 m.y. after CAI formation, followed by its transportation and late incorporation into the Study Butte regolith.
 However, due to its similar O-isotopic composition to that of H chondrites, and providing that the size of the H-chondrite parent was large enough to produce impact-generated melts, the clast may have been derived from such a melt zone on the H-chondrite parent body itself.